 And then over the Thanksgiving holiday… the recommendations from our fellow readers just started pouring in.
 I knew it was time.
 If it was affecting you guys this way, I absolutely had to feel that too.

 Danielle: I just finished Back to You by Priscilla Glenn and looooooovvveed it!
 Love, heartbreak, redemption, and total angst.
-Worth every penny of the $2.99 I spent.
+Worth every penny I spent. 🙂

 Twin: Finally!!
 I have found an unbelievable book that has all of the things we look for, great story, wonderful writing, and of course an irresistible bad boy.
 I read all of the same books you all do and a lot of them have just been 3-4 star books for me lately.
 I just couldn’t put down Back to You by Priscilla Glenn and it was one of those great surprise books that you read and are reminded why we love our indie writers.
 I haven’t really seen people talking about this so I thought I would pass it on, you won’t be disappointed!

 Kirsten: Yep, I read this a couple of days ago.
 Really enjoyed it..
 4.5 for me.